digitallyinduced/ihp/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

+### Contributing Documentation

+If you just want to improve docs, [you can find the markdown files in the Guide directory](https://github.com/digitallyinduced/ihp/tree/master/Guide).

 ## Releases

 During beta, there is a new release every two weeks on Friday.
 You can find steps to update to the latest version [in the release notes](https://github.com/digitallyinduced/ihp/releases).